Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-feather.md

 1. Name the device anything you want.
 1. "Description" can be left blank, or fill it with whatever you want.
 1. For "Device Type", leave "Standalone" selected.
-1. No device tags are required.
+1. Add a device attribute with the type `Boolean` and the name `button`.
+1. Add a device attribute with the type `Number` and the name `tempF`.
-1. Add the following under "Device Attributes":
+1. Add a device attribute with the type `Number` and the name `tempC`.
-    1. button: boolean
-    1. tempC: number
-    1. tempF: number

 The device attributes specify what state information the device reports.
 The firmware that you’ll flash in the following sections will report whenever a button is pressed, the temperature in Celsius (tempC), and the temperature in Fahrenheit (tempF).
 Device attributes are ***case-sensitive***, so make sure to enter these ***exactly as they appear***.